vivian-cheung-lab/nanopore_mods/README.md

 % conda activate nanopore_mods_1
 ```

 5. Download and unpack the data.
-(This will take at least five minutes, and r
+(This is 37 GB of data, and will take at least six minutes.
+Half an hour may be more realistic, depending on your network connection.)

 ```
 cd nanopore_mods